A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

     chromedriver_mac64.zip
     Chriss-MacBook-Air:Downloads chris$

-Yay that's gone.
-Now how about those .crdownload files.
-To delete this we can use the wild card again.
+Now that that's gone.
+How about those .crdownload files?
+To delete these we can use the wild card again.
 To delete everything ending with .crownload I can use  `rm *.crdownload`.
 Now it pattern matches at the front.

     Chriss-MacBook-Air:Downloads chris$ rm *.crdownload